GabeScott/standard-works-vault/General Conference/2001 October - Stand Firm.md

 “And he replied:

 “‘Go out into the darkness and put your hand into the Hand of God.
-That shall be to you better than light and safer than a known way’” (Minnie Louise Haskins, in The Oxford Dictionary of Quotations, 4th ed., ed.
-Angela Partington [1996], 328).
+That shall be to you better than light and safer than a known way’” (Minnie Louise Haskins, in *The Oxford Dictionary of Quotations,* 4th ed., ed.
+Angela Partington \[1996\], 328).

 My friend’s mother rebuilt her life and created a firm foundation by following this admonition.
 I too was sustained in my time of concern by pressing forward into the unknown, armed with the knowledge that the Lord’s companionship was better than any mortal protection.

 To stand firm we must know in the core of our souls that the Lord will be our support if we stand firmly planted on the rock of our Redeemer.
 This idea is fervently expressed in the fifth chapter of Helaman.
-“And now, ... remember, remember that it is upon the rock of our Redeemer, who is Christ, the Son of God, that ye must build your foundation; that when the devil shall send forth his mighty winds, yea, his shafts in the whirlwind, yea, when all his hail and his mighty storm shall beat upon you, it shall have no power over you to drag you down ... because of the rock upon which ye are built, which is a sure foundation, a foundation whereon if men build they cannot fall” (Hel.
-5:12).
+“And now, … remember, remember that it is upon the rock of our Redeemer, who is Christ, the Son of God, that ye must build your foundation; that when the devil shall send forth his mighty winds, yea, his shafts in the whirlwind, yea, when all his hail and his mighty storm shall beat upon you, it shall have no power over you to drag you down … because of the rock upon which ye are built, which is a sure foundation, a foundation whereon if men build they cannot fall” ([[Helaman 5.12|Hel.
+5:12]]).

 Sisters, the Lord’s promises are sure.
 He has given His life for our salvation.